 - Golang Pros & Cons for DevOps #2: Auto Interface Implementation, Public/Private Variables

-- Golang Pros & Cons for DevOps #3: Native Types, Speed, and Generics
+- Golang Pros & Cons for DevOps #3: Speed vs Lack of Generics

 - Golang Pros & Cons for DevOps #4: Date Parsing and Method Overloading

 - Golang Pros & Cons for DevOps #5: Cross-Platform Compilation, Windows, Signals, Docs, and the Compiler

 - Golang Pros & Cons for DevOps #6: Defer Statements and Package Dependency Versioning

 If this is your first time reading about Go, and you already know how to program in a C-like language, you should head over to the Go Tour, which takes about an hour, and is pretty in depth.
 What rantings follow are not a great way to learn how to program Go.
 Instead, they are the gripes and saving graces we’ve found while developing our smart agent in Go.

 Ready to hear what it’s really like to program in Go?
 Here it goes (sorry for the bad pun).